Brad1974/stereo-builder/README.md

 # Description

-Angular Stereo Builder is a basic Rails and Angular based web app that allows a user to assemble a stereo profile from an existing library of components or components that they create themselves.
+Angular Stereo Builder is a very basic Rails and Angular based web app that allows a user to assemble a stereo profile from an existing library of components or components that they create themselves.

 # Installation